 - Or making a positive first impression among visitors to your website.

 How Does Custom Web Design Work?

-The first step actually doesn’t involve design at all.
-It involves creating a detailed sitemap followed by the creation of detailed wireframes which ensure the user experience is fully thought through prior to design and development.
+The first step doesn’t involve design at all.
+It consists in creating a detailed sitemap followed by the creation of detailed wireframes that ensure the user experience is planned thoroughly before design and development.
 Then the task of design finally begins.
-And one of the main priorities of design is the creation of design elements which can be used in the block structure in the latest block versions of Umbraco and Wordpress.
+And one of the main priorities of design is the creation of design elements that can be used in the block structure in the latest block versions of Umbraco and WordPress.
 These elements allow website administrators to arrange and rearrange blocks to form new page layouts.

 Why Does Custom Web Design Matter?